-The status of Voice over IP is now up in the air, and until the status is clarified, it has been declared ineligible as a telecommunications service.
+The status of "IP-enabled services" is now up in the air, and until the status is clarified, it has been declared ineligible as a telecommunications service.
 However, VoIP equipment continues to be eligible for districts which receive Priority 2 funding.
-The FCC is apparently using "Voice over IP" to refer only to the use of the Internet to avoid routing calls over the public switched telephone network.
+The FCC is apparently using "Voice over IP" to refer only to the use of data networks to avoid routing calls over the public switched telephone network.